augustl/augustl.com/posts/blog/2019/the_important_difference_between_layout_and_rendering.md

 title: The important difference between layout and rendering
 series: advent_calendar_2019

 Layout and rendering reminds me of variable names in math.
 What the heck is "c"?
 Well, that's the speed of light, obviously!
 And what about "L"?
 Angular momentum, silly!
-THere's a [whole list of these](https://en.wikipedia.org/wiki/List_of_letters_used_in_mathematics_and_science).
+There's a [whole list of these](https://en.wikipedia.org/wiki/List_of_letters_used_in_mathematics_and_science).

 Different rendering engines might have different names for these.
 But the concept of separating layout and rendering exists in every rendering engine I'm aware of.